JaiprakashSahu/BeyondchatsFIX/beyondchats-backend/README.md

 Phase 2 enforces a one-to-one mapping between original and updated articles.
 Re-running the script does not create duplicate updated articles.

-### Notes
+## Notes

-- `.env` files are excluded from version control; `.env.example` is provided for reference
+- `.env` files are excluded from version control
-- A duplicate index warning may appear during development due to schema refactoring; it does not affect functionality
+- A duplicate index warning may appear during development; it does not affect functionality

-## 📝 License
+## License

 This project is provided for evaluation purposes as part of an internship assignment.